See how we can help your practice with a quick 10-min call

 Truth: Invest in yourself to grow your profitability in good times and bad.

-Expanding your skillset to add higher dollar procedures to your practice offering and reduce the number of procedures you refer out will quickly add to your bottomline.
-Identify procedures that are a good fit for you and your team and commit to learning and integrating them into your workflow.
+In lieu of cost cutting, consider expanding your skill set and offering higher dollar procedures to your patients.
+Identify procedures that are a good fit for you and your team and commit to integrating them into your workflow.
 One of the easiest to incorporate is clear aligner therapy.
-There’s high patient demand, great support from aligner manufacturers, and it offers a tremendous boost to your productivity per hour.
-It’s also a great way to better engage and utilize your team members since you can delegate much of the work.
-If your practice is experiencing a slowdown, that’s an opportunity for you and your team to start the continuing education needed to offer a new service to your patients.
+With high patient demand and great support from aligner manufacturers, clear aligners offer a tremendous boost to your productivity per hour.

 Truth: Change, big or small, requires systems to succeed.

-Truth: Delegation is the key to avoiding burnout.
+Truth: A well-planned organizational chart is the key to avoiding burnout.

-Doctors can and should delegate as much as possible to capable team members.
-If your team members aren’t capable of taking on additional responsibilities right now, invest in the training and patience required to get them there, one new skill at a time.
+Doctors can and should delegate more to capable team members.
+If team members aren’t capable of taking on additional responsibilities right now, be willing to invest in the training to get them there, one new skill at a time.

 Click to View Transcript